-• Where children leave the school or college (including in year transfers) the designated safeguarding lead will ensure their child protection file is transferred to the new school or college within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+Where children leave the school (including in year transfers) the designated safeguarding lead will ensure their child protection file is transferred to the new school within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
 This should be done separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.

-Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs, or the named person with oversight for SEN in colleges, are aware as required.
+Receiving schools should ensure key staff such as Designated Safeguarding Leads and SENCOs, or the named person with oversight for SEN in colleges, are aware as required.

-- In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and to have that support in place for when the child arrives - If a child is subject to a child protection plan or there are other ongoing concerns at the time of transfer, then it is strongly recommended that the transferring DSL arrange to meet with the receiving DSL in person, to ensure there is effective transition and handover of information. - Child protection files should always be kept by the education setting where the child is on role.
+- In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
+For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives.
+Once the child arrives Balfour Infant School will contact the school to check the status and needs of the newly arrived child and request whether the school the child is leaving wishes to speak with the DSL. - If a child is subject to a child protection plan or there are other ongoing concerns at the time of transfer, then it is strongly recommended that the transferring DSL arrange to meet with the receiving DSL in person to ensure there is effective transition and handover of information.

+- Child protection files should always be kept by the education setting where the child is on role.
 Transferring settings do not need to keep copies of child protection files, but if there is reason to, they do they must be kept in accordance with data retention (see section 7).
-In cases where there may be ongoing involvement from transferring settings, for example if any siblings still attend your setting, DSLs may wish to take copies of chronologies etc.
+In cases where there may be ongoing involvement from transferring settings, for example if any siblings still attend your setting, DSLs may wish to take copies of chronologies etc. - Records are kept for children who leave the school without an onward UK placement are kept for twenty-five years.